 You can only submit an EPS from the 20th of the current month until the 19th of the following month, For example Month 1 submissions can be done between the 20th of April and the 19th of May.

 We recommend that you view or print the P32 Employer Payment Record report at the end of each tax reporting period.
 This report shows a breakdown of your total liability due to HMRC for the period.
 You can use the values to help you determine whether or not you need to submit an EPS.

 Once you complete a reporting period, you should record your P32 payment details and if required, submit an EPS.
 The program will detect if there is an EPS due and send it accordingly when you go through the Record Payment/EPS wizard.

 The payment is not automatically sent through Payroll, so you still need to pay HMRC.
 You must pay HMRC the amount due by the 22nd of the following month, if by bank transfer or the 19th if you’re paying by cheque.

 - 1. Complete every pay run in the tax reporting period.

-- 2. Summary tab > HMRC Real Time Information (RTI) Scheme panel > check the current EPS status.
+- 2. Click the Summary, then within the HMRC Real Time Information (RTI) Scheme area, check the current EPS status.

 If the Record Payment / EPS option doesn’t appear, either not all pay runs are complete for the reporting period, or all FPS submissions relating to these pay runs have not been successful.